Interdisciplinary Engineering (PhD)

 |Journal Club in Interdisciplinary Engineering|

 A Comprehensive Exam is required of all doctoral candidates.
 The exam may include both written and oral components and will include presentation of the student’s dissertation proposal.
 The exam will be administered by the student’s graduate research committee.
 Upon successful completion of the Qualifying Exam and completion of at least 48 hours of coursework (in keeping with Graduate School requirements), a student is admitted into doctoral candidacy.

-A dissertation showing the ability to conduct independent research and organizational and presentation skills must be prepared on a topic in the research field of interest.
+A dissertation showing the ability to conduct, analyze, and defend independent research must be prepared on a topic in the research field of interest.
 Dissertation results are expected to be submitted for refereed scholarly publication.
 The dissertation must comply with UAB dissertation preparation guidelines.
 When the dissertation has been completed, doctoral candidates will present and defend their work before their graduate research committee and the public.
 This defense will constitute the candidate’s final exam.
 The results of the examination must be reported to the Graduate School at least six weeks before the commencement at which the degree is to be conferred.